MaxMA2000/MaxMA2000/README.md

 - 👋 Hi, MaxMAHK Here
-- 👀 I’m interested in Data Analysis Science, Web Application, etc
+- 👀 I’m interested in Data Science, Web Application, Mobile Development

 <!---
 MaxMAHK/MaxMAHK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.